Central Bohemian region

-The Central Bohemian Region lies in the centre of Bohemia.
-With its area, number of municipalities and population it ranks among the biggest regions of the Czech Republic.
-The region’s area (11,015 km2) covers almost 14 % of the CR’s area and it is about 1.9 times larger than the average area of a region in the CR.
-The Central Bohemian Region surrounds the Capital City of Prague from all sides and borders almost all the Bohemian regions except for the Karlovy Vary Region a Moravian Regions.
-It has a relatively broken terrain.
-The north and east of the region is flat, highlands prevail in the south and southwest.
-The highest point of the territory is the peak called Tok (864 m above sea level) in the Brdy Mountains in the Příbram District; the lowest point is the riverbed of the Labe River (153 m above sea level) in the Mělník District.
+The Středočeský Region lies in the centre of Bohemia.
+Its area, number of municipalities, and population make it the largest region of the Czech Republic.
+The Region’s area (10,929 km2 as at 31 December 2016) covered almost 14 % of the CR’s area and was about 2 times larger than the average area of a region in the CR.
+The Středočeský Region is surrounding the Capital City of Prague from all sides and borders almost all the Regions of Bohemia except for the Karlovarský Region and Moravian Regions.
+It has a relatively little broken terrain.
+The north and the east are flat, highlands prevail in the south and the southwest.
+The highest point of the territory is the peak called Tok (altitude 865 m) in the Brdy Mountains in the Příbram District; the lowest point is the riverbed of the Labe River (altitude 153 m) in the Mělník District.

-The Central Bohemian Region has the second densest but also the most overloaded transport network in the CR.
-Main railway and road transit networks lead in a historical radial arrangement over the territory of the region to the Capital.
-The only waterway in the Czech Republic for internal and international transport is the Labsko-vltavská (Labe-Vltava) waterway with about 75 % passing through the region’s area.
+The Středočeský Region has the second densest (after Prague), but also the most overloaded transport network in the CR.
+Main railway and road transit networks lead in a historical radial arrangement over the territory of the Region to the Capital City.
+Water transport is also present in the Region.
+The only waterway in the Czech Republic for internal and international transport is the Labsko-vltavská (Labe-Vltava) waterway with about 75 % passing through the Region’s area.

-The Central Bohemian Region has a developed agricultural and industrial production.
-Agricultural production profits from excellent natural conditions in the north–eastern part of the region.
-The region is great at crop production, growing wheat, barley, beet, and also in growing fruits, vegetables and flowers.
+Developed agricultural and industrial production is characteristic for the Středočeský Region.
+Agricultural production profits from excellent natural conditions in the northeastern part of the Region.
+The Region is great at crop production, growing of wheat, barley, beet, and in parts close to towns also in growing of fruits, vegetables, and flowers.

-The key industries in the region are engineering, chemical industry and food industry. Škoda Auto, the car factory, is an enterprise of a national importance as well as TPCA plant in Kolín manufacturing small cars.
-There are also several key enterprises in the glass, ceramics and printing industries.
-Traditional industrial branches undergo a recession – it applies to coal mining, steel industry and leather industry.
+The following belong to the key industries in the Region: engineering, chemical industry, and food industry. ŠKODA AUTO, JSC Mladá Boleslav (car manufacturer) is an enterprise of a national importance, manufacture of small cars in TPCA Czech, Ltd. Kolín carries on.
+There are also several important enterprises from the following industries: glass industry, ceramics manufacture, and printing industry.
+Traditional industrial branches undergo a recession – it applies to coal mining, steel industry, and leather manufacturing industry.

-Gross domestic product per capita in the Středočeský Region is approx. 92 % of the average level of GDP per capita of the Czech Republic, which ranks the Region 3rd within all the regions of the CR.
-It is – besides the results of car industry - markedly influenced by the strategically favourable position of the Region, i.e. the fact that it is surrounding the CR''s capital.
+The gross domestic product per capita in the Středočeský Region in 2016 was 91.7 % of the average level of the GDP per capita of the Czech Republic, which ranked the Region 4th within all the regions of the CR.
+It is – besides the results of car industry - markedly influenced by the strategically favourable location of the Region, i.e. the fact that it is surrounding the CR’s capital.